nishatrhythm/Bangladesh-Railway-Train-Seat-Availability-Web-Application/README.md

 This project **does not engage in illegal web scraping**.
 It interacts with publicly accessible endpoints provided by the Bangladesh Railway e-Ticketing platform (Shohoz Railway API) that **do not require any reverse-engineering, bypassing of authentication, or scraping of HTML content**.

 - All data is fetched through **open RESTful APIs** provided by the Shohoz platform.
-- The API endpoints used are **official**, public-facing, and **require user authentication** via a registered account.
+- The API endpoints used are **official** and public-facing.
-- Users must **log in using their own credentials**, and no credentials are stored or misused.
+- Server-side authentication is performed using a registered account's credentials stored securely in environment variables.
 - No attempt is made to interfere with or overload the service.

 This tool is intended purely for **personal, educational, and informational purposes** — helping users visualize seat availability efficiently.
 If requested by the official service provider, access can be removed or adjusted accordingly.